Hot Banana Games

 Awards & Competitions

 We submitted Steam Up to various international competitions to gain feedback from industry professionals.
-We also wanted to test our game against other games.
-In the end, Steam Up was awarded as the 2021 winner of the Ion Award and the finalist of design competitions including the Cardboard Edison Award and the Otto Award.
+We also wanted to test Steam Up against other games.
+In the end, Steam Up was awarded as the winner of the 2011 Ion Award and the finalist in design competitions such as the Cardboard Edison Award and the Otto Award.

 Steam Up team with the Ion Award